 Source: Quentin N. Burdick, Late a Senator from North Dakota: Memorial Addresses Delivered in Congress.
 Washington: U.S. Government Printing Office, 1992.

-"Quentin Northrop Burdick was born in Munich, North Dakota on June 19, 1908.
+"Quentin Northrop Burdick was born June 19, 1908, in Munich, North Dakota.
 His parents were Usher L. Burdick and the former Emma C. Robertson of Park River.
 The family moved to Williston when he was 2.

 Quentin Burdick enjoyed breaking wild ponies on his father's ranch in Williston.
 He was president of his class and captain of Williston High School's undefeated football team in his senior year.
 He continued his football career at the University of Minnesota, where he blocked for future Hall-of-Famer Bronko Nagurski.
 Besides football and wrestling honors, he earned a Bachelor of Arts in Science, Literature and the Arts and graduated from law school with a Letters of Law degree.
 Both his parents had received degrees from the University of Minnesota.